swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 	--iam-account=dvc-service-account@<id of your gcp project>.iam.gserviceaccount.com
 ```

+!!! info
+	The path `~/.config/gcloud` should be created when installing `gcloud`.
+If does
+	not exist, you can create it by running `mkdir -p ~/.config/gcloud`

 ### Store the Google Service Account key and setup the CI/CD pipeline

 You are about the setup the CI/CD pipeline to run the experiment each time there